The

 this evidence is probably still around the capital in

 various locations.
 Possibly many are in Madison's memoirs.
-He was the one that did almost all of
+He was the one that did most of

 the work.
 I then formulated the contingency plans based on his knowledge.